duneanalytics/docs/docs/app/alerts.md

 ### Slack Support via Webhook

-Following these simple steps you have get query results posted directly in Slack at your desired frequency.
+Following these simple steps you get query results posted directly in Slack at your desired frequency.

 1. Click Create `Create New App` on your [Slack app page](https://api.slack.com/apps).
 2. Choose `From scratch` and give your alert a name, pick the workspace and click `Create App`